 COVID-19 update: this gallery is currently operating under the new NSW Government guidelines, which means all visitors must pre-book their tickets to attend timed sessions.
 Check the website for more details and the latest updates.

-The Olive Cotton Award is the gallery’s flagship prize.
-A $20,000 biennial national award for excellence in photographic portraiture, this acquisitive prize is dedicated to the memory of photographer Olive Cotton.
-The exhibition is selected from entrants across Australia by a guest judge and is a significant opportunity for photographers living and working in Australia.
-The Olive Cotton Award 2019 will be held from 12 July to 22 September.
+The Olive Cotton Award is a $20,000 biennial national award for excellence in photographic portraiture in memory of photographer Olive Cotton.
+The exhibition is selected from entrants across Australia and is a significant opportunity for established and emerging photographers.
+The winning work is acquired for the gallery’s collection.

 - Gallery shop